 Sunflower seeds are perfectly safe for birds to eat, and it won’t hurt to place some for the birds in your garden to consume.
 Many birds naturally eat sunflower seeds from the flowers in agricultural fields, gardens, and in the wild.

 Birds will also commonly eat seeds left out for them in garden bird feeders or at a bird table.
 Sunflowers are often included in bird feed mixes for seed-eating birds.

 Are Sunflower Seeds Good for Birds?

 The inner kernel within the seeds is a good source of many essential nutrients required by birds for good health.
-And many bird species can break through the outer coating or shell to access the goodness within.
+Many bird species can break through the outer coating or shell to access the goodness within.